 - There is no prescribed limit regarding the number of times you may attempt the examination and the time between the attempts.
-However, practical issues arise, such as booking rooms and finding mutually acceptable examination times.
+However, practical issues arise, such as booking rooms and finding mutually acceptable examination times for two examiners.

 - Morse code is no longer a requirement to obtain an amateur radio license.

 - In emergency situations, amateur radio operators often provide communications when common communication systems fail, such as during and shortly after natural disasters when communication is critical.
 This was the case with Hurricane Katrina in 2005.
 Also, I spoke with amateur radio operators in Christchurch, New Zealand, and their VHF radio system worked, even though many places were without electricity and common communication methods were unavailable or too overloaded to use for three days following their tragic earthquake on February 22, 2011.